Reg. 23 Student Disciplinary Offences

 3.3 A student under investigation who is alleged to have committed misconduct under this Regulation will always be specifically informed of the details of the alleged offence and be given the opportunity to defend themselves.

 3.4 Where an allegation of misconduct has been made the reporting parties and responding students may be accompanied at any meeting with the authorised officer, the Investigating Officer, or any disciplinary or appeal hearing by a support person who can be their Liaison Officer (if one has been assigned), another student from the University, family member or friend, a member of staff from the University or Students’ Union who has not been part of the complaint/case or a legally qualified person.
-The student will normally be expected to speak on their own behalf unless this has been agreed as a reasonable adjustment.
+Save in cases of serious misconduct, the student will be expected to speak on their own behalf unless an alternative has been agreed as a reasonable adjustment.
 If a student wishes to have a legally qualified person represent them, they will need to apply for permission as set out at 3.7 below.

 3.6 The University of Warwick’s procedures are not legal in nature.
 However, students are free to seek legal advice prior to or post any investigating meeting or disciplinary hearing, including attendance at the meetings or hearings.
 This would be at their own cost, should they wish.